-The guidelines go on to recommend using a rear-facing car seat until the child is 2 years old or 9kg (20lbs), a forward facing car seat for children under the age of 4 and 18kg (40lbs), and a booster seat for children under the age of 8 and 36kg (80lbs.)
+The guidelines recommend using a rear-facing car seat until the child is 2 years old or 9kg (20lbs), a forward facing car seat for children under the age of 4 and 18kg (40lbs), and a booster seat for children under the age of 8 and 36kg (80lbs.)

 In the event that a child is not in a car seat and you are caught, there will be no fine, you will, however, lose 1 point on your driver's license.

-The law also states that a child does not need to be in the car seat when being breastfed or when he/she needs a diaper change.
-However, it is strongly recommended that you stop the car somewhere and attend to the child’s’ needs instead of when the car is in motion and the risk of injury is high.
+The law also states that a child does not need to be in the car seat while being breastfed or when he/she needs a diaper change.
+However, it is strongly recommended that you stop the car somewhere and attend to the child's needs instead of when the car is in motion and the risk of injury is high.

 The safest place to install a car seat is in the middle of the rear seat.
 However, as some rear seats may not be flat, making it hard to install the car seat snugly, either side of the rear car seat is acceptable.
 Making sure that there is little to no movement of the car seat after being installed is of the utmost importance.

 *As airbags can kill small children, it is recommended that children should not sit in the front seat until they are in their teens.

 The different types of child car seats and when to use them